Old Republic International Corporation research snapshot

 bias Check

 The main AI research risk is treating ORI as a simple high-yield dividend stock.
-Reported earnings can include discretionary investment gains, favorable reserve development, and cyclical underwriting results, while the title business depends on housing and commercial real estate activity.
+Q2 2026 operating income fell while GAAP net income jumped on investment gains, and the specialty combined ratio deteriorated partly because of unfavorable development in a run-off transactional risk business.
+The title business remains tied to housing and commercial real estate activity.

 ai Confidence